brianm998/starry_timelapse_airplane_remover/README.md

 ### Gui not complete

-The ntar gui application does work, but the workflow of working only in the gui isn't fully fleshed out yet.
+The star gui application does work, but the workflow of working only in the gui isn't fully fleshed out yet.

-Currently I run `ntar -w` on the command line, and then load up the resulting config file in the gui to correct for any errors after the sequence has been processed on the command line first.
+Currently I run `star -w` on the command line, and then load up the resulting config file in the gui to correct for any errors after the sequence has been processed on the command line first.

 In the future I'll make the GUI work better standalone.
 Right now it's best used for fixing errors in the classifier, both for creating more training data, as well as making better looking videos.